 Aah, Wambui.
 There was something rather off about that name.
-It reminded of the women in those dinghy bars in downtown, or that shady ka-local bar in the ghetto.
-Those bars where people are chromed in worse than sardines in can.
+It reminded me of the women in those dinghy bars in downtown, or that shady ka-local bar in the ghetto.
+Those bars where people are chromed in worse than sardines in a can.
 Those bars that reek of stale human sweat, vomit, alcohol and cheap cigarettes.
 There’s hardly any air to breath, but somehow, people here don’t seem bothered.
 There’s always uncomfortably loud blaring from the speakers and inebriated folks trying to make, nay, shout conversations at each other, adding to the whole din.
 In such places, you will find a Wambui.

 You won’t miss her.
-She’d probably be seated amidst a crown of men sipping on some Guinness or Kingfsher.
+She’d probably be seated amidst a crowd of men sipping on some Guinness or Kingfsher.
 Her ghastly weave; those ones that seem like a dishevelled bird’s nest that’s been partially blown by the wind, will lead you right to her.
 If that doesn’t, then her peculiarly drawn, pencil-thin eyebrows will.
-Her face will probably be awash with Talcum powder; red or hot pink Signature lipstick awkwardly smeared on her luscious lips.
+Her face will probably be awash with Talcum powder; red or hot-pink Signature lipstick awkwardly smeared on her luscious lips.
 She would be wearing fishnet stockings with a short dress that’s a tad too tight for her body size.
-One cans see her struggling to breath beneath the rolls and folds of flesh pouring from the sides of her dress.
+One can see her struggling to breath beneath the rolls and folds of flesh pouring from the sides of her dress.
 Wambui has this boisterous laughter; the kind of laughter that would land you a heavy slap if you dared attempt it in your mother’s house.

 But this Wambui was different.
-Her whole being oozed the aroma of wild pink roses.
+Her whole being oozed the aroma of wild roses.
 Her whole aura screamed of gentleness.
 I bet she could walk on lilies and not smash any petal.
 That name didn’t suit her at all.